Published 14 October 2009

 Cllr Bhatnagar retorted: “I do find it a bit rich that Cllr Fryer & others say they’re the friend of the ratepayer, because the evidence 2004-07 (rate rises) suggests otherwise.”

 Bringing the debate back to ground level, city development general manager John Duthie told the councillors: “You’ve got to relate your levies to the rate of growth, and that to your rate of expenditure.”

 Want to comment?
 Go to the forum.

-Attribution: Council release, story written by Bob Dey for the Bob Dey Property Report.
+Attribution: Council committee meeting & agenda, story written by Bob Dey for the Bob Dey Property Report.